jsuarezm/iac-demo/README.md

 # iac-demo

-==NOTE==: You can run this instruction from a linux terminal or Windows WSL2 with a Linux terminal.
+__NOTE: You can run this instruction from a linux terminal or Windows WSL2 with a Linux terminal.__

 ## Before provisioning, create a directory called ssh and run the following command:
 ```